Project

 More than 70% of Cambodia’s 13.5 million inhabitants are engaged in agriculture, with the vast majority being smallholders farming rice.
 To support this enormous agricultural population, substantial water infrastructure has been constructed over decades dedicated to mitigating the impact of flooding and ensuring water availability to more than 3 million hectares of irrigated land across the country.

-Yet many of these hydraulic and irrigation systems have not been maintained or upgraded since they were built during the 1990s – and some have not even been rehabilitated since their construction in the 1970s under the Khmer Rouge.
+Yet many of these hydraulic and irrigation systems have not been maintained or upgraded since they were built during the 1990s.
+In fact, 37% of irrigation systems have not been rehabilitated since their construction in that decade.
+Some have also not even been rehabilitated since their construction in the 1970s under the Khmer Rouge.

-Meeting this challenge requires investment in the upgrading and rehabilitation of key infrastructure.
+Addressing this challenge requires investment in the upgrading and rehabilitation of key infrastructure.

-The Water Resources Management and Agro-ecological Transition for Cambodia (WAT4CAM) programme, comprising a €55 million loan from France’s Development Agency, AFD, and a €11 million grant from the EU, is rehabilitating up to 13 medium-sized irrigation schemes and up to 40 preks (small irrigation systems mostly built during the French Protectorate) in five provinces in the north of the country.
+The Water Resources Management and Agro-ecological Transition for Cambodia (WAT4CAM) programme — comprising a €55 million loan from France’s Development Agency, AFD, and a €11 million grant from the EU — is rehabilitating up to 13 medium-sized irrigation schemes and up to 40 preks (small irrigation systems mostly built during the French Protectorate) in five provinces in the north of the country.

 Seizing on the opportunity afforded by hydro-agricultural infrastructure investments, WAT4CAM goes beyond construction to realise an overall transformation of the whole value chain of water resource management, water service and agricultural production.